HmmGamer/Taha_Global/README.md

 - Must be run **only in the Unity Editor**
 - Will not work during play mode
 - Handles basic name sanitization (spaces and dashes replaced with underscores)
+- For accessing the enum first generate it in the inspector
 - ![ConditionalEnum Demo](Github%20Docs/conditional_enum_vid.gif)